What are the key sales skills of today’s modern seller?

 First of all, modern sellers operate from a place of integrity.
 They are skilled at pinpointing target markets and prospecting for new business.

 But the era of the aggressive close is over.
-Today’s buyer is aware of yesterday’s manipulative selling tactics and prefers to interact with a sales rep who projects credibility.
+Today’s buyer is aware of yesterday’s manipulative selling tactics and prefers to interact with sales professionals that projects credibility -and that is an important sales skill-.
 These people are adept at determining if their products are a win-win fit for both parties.

 The moment a sale is made, relationship-building skills become extremely important.
-Professional salespeople enjoy the sight of a satisfied customer and will do everything in their power to keep them satisfied.
+Sales professionals enjoy the sight of a satisfied customer and will do everything in their power to keep them satisfied.

 Keep reading and discover how to improve your selling skills in an ultra-competitive market.